Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Jaime Davis: Yeah.
 I think it’s a great resource.
 I mean they can just flip to the back of the book and there are, you know, some very frequently asked questions back there and they can get some great tips and advice from the experts.
 Um, you know, again, as a divorce lawyer, I think that is an invaluable resource for folks that are going through the process.

-Kimberly Ewertz: Well thank you for that Jamie, because that’s exactly my thought.
+Kimberly Ewertz: Well thank you for that Jaime, because that’s exactly my thought.
 I’m like if I had had this, you know, and, and I’m, I could have like just gone to, why is he acting out?
 Why is he angry?
 Why is he playing with matches?
 You know, these answers are right there and it’s like that would’ve, that would’ve been so helpful.
 So I tried to get that out there for, for parents today.

 Jaime Davis: Right because you just need a little bit of direction, you know, when you’re kind of, you know, flailing around and you’re like, why is my child doing this?
 You know, those answers can at least help point the parent in the right direction to get any additional help or resources that they may need.